3fon3fonov/exostriker/README.md

 batman - yes!
 ttvfast - yes!

-*Installing the swift N-body lib, OK?  (you must, if you haven't done it already!)*
+*Installing the swift N-body lib, OK?  (you must if you haven't done it already!)*

 1) Yes
 2) No